beacon-biosignals/StableHashTraits.jl/README.md

 stable_hash([0.0f0, 0.0f0]; version=4) != stable_hash([0]; version=4)
 ```

-If the eltype has a different `StructType`, no collision will occur.
+If the eltype has a different `StructType`, no collision will occur:

 ```julia
 stable_hash(Any[0.0, 0.0]; version=4) != stable_hash([0, 0]; version=4)
 ```

-Even if the mathematical values are the same, if the bytes are not the same no collision will occur.
+Even if the mathematical values are the same, if the bytes are not the same no collision will occur:

 ```julia
 stable_hash([1.0, 2.0]; version=4) != stable_hash([1, 2]; version=4)
 ```

-Two types with the same name but different type parameters will hash the same unless your
+Two types with the same name but different type parameters will hash the same (unless you define
-`transform_type_value` method includes those type parameters in its return value.
+a `transform_type_value` method for your type to include those type parameters in its return value):

 ```julia
 struct MyType{T} end